sparshgupta001/imposter_game/README.md

 ## License

-This project is provided for educational and demonstration purposes.
+This project is provided for educational, entertainment and demonstration purposes.